mikelawrence/WiFi-Septic-Controller/README.md

 This PCB is designed using [KiCad](http://kicad-pcb.org).
 Note this design is using a nightly build of KiCad NOT the current released version (4.07).

+_Note: There is dangerous voltage present on this PCB.
+Use care when handling this board.
+Housing this board in a box is required to protect users from electrocution._

 _Note: The LMZ21700 Simple Switcher, SAMD21G18 ARM Processor, and ATWINC1500 WiFi Module have exposed pads on the bottom which requires either a reflow oven or hot air to solder properly._

 ## Status
-Not tested yet.

-* Rev 1.0 PCB has been ordered from [OSH Park](https://oshpark.com/shared_projects/bguWSc9J).
+* Rev 1.0 PCB has been ordered, assembled, and tested.
+Hardware is fully operational.
+  * Order the PCB from [OSH Park](https://oshpark.com/shared_projects/bguWSc9J).
+  * Order the parts from Mouser using this [Shared BOM](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=a71ed4612f).

 ## Board Preview
 <img src="meta/WiFi-Septic-Controller-3D.png">